gipi/blog/posts/2018/10/28/processor-arithmetics.md

-A thing that is often overlooked is the way arithmetic operations work in a computer and specifically in the processing unit: not having a clear idea of how the operations are performed and their limitations can cause very important bug to happen and also help in case you want to reverse unknown code.
+A thing that is often overlooked is the way arithmetic operations work in a computer and specifically in the processing unit: not having a clear idea of how the operations are performed and their limitations can cause very important bugs to happen and also help in case you want to reverse unknown code.

 In this I will explore how operation on integers (floating point will be treated in a specific, future, post).